Need Help Choosing? Click Here

-Six months later, SumUp is still here, though in a quiet way.
+Well over a year later, SumUp is still operating in the US, though in a quiet way.
 Maybe a bit quieter than I’d hoped.
 All the same, SumUp isn’t just some new, untested provider angling to unseat Square or PayPal Here.
 The company is already well-established as a top option in Europe, which means it has experience with pay-as-you-go processing.
 It’s also well-accustomed to dealing with EMV cards.
 That should, in theory, translate to fewer growing pains and likely a bit more account stability than a brand-new hotshot processor.
-(Think of the growing pains Square in particular faced in its early days.)

-Because SumUp is new to the US market, there is are unknowns.
-It’ll be hard to fully, effectively evaluate SumUp until we get more reports from American merchants.
+So this is a big company — big enough that you don’t need to worry about it disappearing into the night.
+However, because SumUp is relatively new to the US market, there are unknowns.
+It’ll be hard to fully, effectively evaluate SumUp until we get an adequate number reports from American merchants.
 (If you’re reading this, and you’ve used SumUp here in the States, please leave us your input!)
-It should also go without saying that the financial industry here is very, very different from various European countries.
+It should also go without saying that the financial industry here is very, very different from European countries.
 That may translate into some different approaches to processing (such as a lack of manual entry).

 However, we did look at reviews for the European countries where the company operates, because it’s a good way to establish a baseline for performance and quality of customer support.
-As we start to see more reports from American merchants, we will update this review accordingly.
+You can also find the first reports from merchants in the US trickling in.
+As we start to see more reports from American merchants, we will continue to update this review accordingly.